kilrah/SCTVcode/README.md

 - a starfield screen effect
 - two 'memory display' screen effects that plot the content of memory onto the screen

+Compiling and installation are the same as for the original code.
+However, I suggest adjusting the optimization settings to get slightly better performance (which means less flicker):

+Tools -> Optimize -> "Fastest + pure-code with LTO"

+The greyscale code requires the brightness knob to be turned up a bit more than before, to allow a somewhat higher dynamic range.
+Just play around to find the brightest setting with decent focus.